yr542/Variant_Identification_Applicaton___VIA___V2/README.md

-# Variant_Identification_Applicaton___VIA___V2
+# Variant Identification Application (VIA) Version 2

 Isolates this to a conda environment.

-# Variant Identification Application (VIA)

 VIA automates the process of variant identification, analyzing family data and returning possible candidates based on a range of specific filters and models of inheritance.

 ## Application Pre-Requisites
 - Data Pre-Requisites